Deepok101/ShopifyChallenge/README.md

 - A user cannot add an item with 0 inventory into their shopping cart.
 This is mostly done in the frontend where the `add to cart` button is disabled.
 - Checking out a product with 0 inventory will not process that individual image.
 This can happen when a user adds a product to their shopping cart that is still in inventory and the owner of that image sets the inventory of that image to 0 before the user checks out.
+- An owner of an image cannot purchase their own image.
+This is taken care in both the frontend.

 ## Security